EventStore/EventStore/docs/http-api/introduction.md

 ### Data-only events

 Use the `application/octet-stream` content type to support data-only binary events.
-When creating these events, you need to provide the `ES-EventType` and `ES-EventId` headers and cannot have metadata associated with the event.
+When creating these events, you need to provide the `Kurrent-EventType` and `Kurrent-EventId` headers and cannot have metadata associated with the event.
 In the example below `SGVsbG8gV29ybGQ=` is the data you `POST` to the stream:

 ::: tabs
 @tab Request